Brandeis-Visual-Analytics/brava.github.io/src/routes/about/about.md

 **Professor Dylan Cashman** earned his PhD in Computer Science from **Tufts University** and has a background in data science from **Novartis**.
 He now leads the Visual Analytics Lab at Brandeis University, working at the intersection of **human-computer interaction**, **machine learning**, and **data visualization**.
 His research has earned recognition, including **Best Paper Awards** at international conferences such as IEEE VIS.

 Our ongoing work involves creating innovative tools for **visual data analysis**, fostering collaboration with academic and industry partners, and exploring the role of human insight in applied machine learning systems.

+Our team is made up of a few masters and undergraduate students.
+If you are interested in working with professor Dylan Cashman on project, reach out to him via email.